27 Apr 2015 – 3 May 2015

 For the first time NODE’s mediation program offered guided curator tours giving insights to the exhibition – and on top special tours for Kids were provided.

-Jeanne is a curator, NODE festival co-director, and university teacher in cultural sciences and media sociology.
+Jeanne is a curator, cultural producer and university teacher in cultural sciences and media sociology.
+Since 2017, she is co-directing our festival and the CEO of our organization.
 Trained in management theory, working in arts and culture, she embodies the multidisciplinary perspective in the team.
 Working and researching at the intersection between the arts and technology, her projects are always aiming at spreading the news to a broad audience.

 Alexandra is an art historian, curator and art mediator.
 As a researcher she organized interdisciplinary projects at the intersection of art, science and academic education for the Leuphana Arts Program as well as the research project “Art and Civic Media” at the Leuphana University in Lüneburg.
 From 2010 to 2012 she was an art mediator and curatorial assistant at the Edith-Russ-Haus for Media Art in Oldenburg.
 Based in Hamburg, she currently works as an independent curator and project manager.
 She is presently pursuing a PhD, exploring the entanglement of criticality, making and artistic practice.